Fox's Book of Martyrs

 Their

-miseries increasing with the siege, many, through mere
+miseries increasing with the siege, many,

-hunger and want, pined and languished away, or fell dead in the streets.
-And it
+away, or fell dead in the streets.
+And it is remarkable, that when their

-were upon the point of being reduced to this alternative, either to preserve
+long-expected succors arrived from England, they were upon the point of being reduced to this alternative, either to preserve their

-the Irish, which must have infallibly produced their destruction.
+Irish, which must have infallibly produced their destruction.

 These

-succors were most happily brought by the ship Mountjoy of Derry, and the
+succors were most happily brought by the ship Mountjoy

-Phoenix of Colerain, at which time they had only nine lean horses left with a
+of Derry, and the Phoenix of Colerain, at which time they had only nine lean

-pint of meal to each man.
-By hunger, and the fatigues of war, their seven
+horses left with a pint of meal to each man.
+By hunger, and the fatigues of

-thousand three hundred and sixty-one fighting men were reduced to four thousand
+war, their seven thousand three hundred and sixty-one fighting men were reduced to four thousand three hundred, one fourth part

-three hundred, one fourth part of whom were rendered unserviceable.
+of whom were rendered unserviceable.

 As